LostMekka/kotlinplayground-calculator/README.md

 1. Implement a part of the calculator. (see section below for details)
 1. Run the tests again and pat yourself on the back for the progress you made.
 1. If there still are failing tests, go to step 4.
+1. When your implementation passes ALL THE TESTS, (sorry for the meme) send me a tweet at @LostMekkaSoft, and we shall celebrate this victory together!

 ## Running the tests